albertstarfield/project-zephyrine/README.md

 **Project Zephyrine** is just by the Zephyrine Foundation product. it's just **Qwen 2.5 & Mixed Bread AI (For global context embedding vectorization)**, **Nothing to see here.**

-bringing together expertise from random AI corporation, researchers from RisTIE Brawijaya University's Electrical Engineering, Internal People of Zephyrine Foundation, Freelancers, and independent developer Albert.

-**Vision:** Our vision is to empower users with a personal AI assistant that utilizes the processing power of their local machines.
-We aim to offer an alternative to cloud-based assistants and reduce reliance on external infrastructure. or Let's just say adaptive Edge-AI

 **Open-Source and Freely Available:** Project Zephyrine is a fully open-source project, encouraging community contribution and development.

 **Key Features:**

-*   **Decentralized Processing:** Zephyrine uses your local machine for AI processing, which helps keep your data private and reduces the need for external servers.

 *   **Broad API Compatibility:** The system aims to be compatible with common AI service APIs, making it easier to integrate with existing tools and workflows.
+Running default on http://localhost:11434/
     *   **OpenAI API Compatibility:** The application includes implementations for several OpenAI v1 API endpoints.
         *   `/v1/chat/completions`: Handles chat requests and provides responses as expected from the API.
 For more involved queries, the system can perform additional analysis in the background to enhance its understanding and future answers.
         *   `/v1/completions`: A functional endpoint for legacy completion requests.